Who’s in charge at your house? You or your kids?

 Have you surrendered your authority and put your children in charge?

-Today we’re looking at how to recognise a child-run home and the dangers of child-centered parenting.
+In this post we’ll look at how to recognise a child-run home and the dangers of child-centered parenting.
 We’ll also look at how to avoid this kind of parenting.

 Child-centered parenting makes the children more important than the adults.
 It puts the child’s needs, wants, and preferences above those of the parents.